utopia-foss/utopia/doc/guides/greenhorn-guide.rst

 Comments and Discussions
 """"""""""""""""""""""""
 Just use the possibility to write comments and discussions a lot!
 Especially if you are unsure about something, you think that your code is bad, ugly, and does not work correctly, or before you would invest a lot of time without a lot of progress just ask the others!
-We are a really open group and want to help you wherever we can do!
+We are a very open group and want to help you wherever we can do!
 So just go ahead and ask. ☺

 Automatic Testing Pipeline
 """"""""""""""""""""""""""